rachitest/Resume/Generic/rendercv_output/Rachit_Sabharwal_CV.md

 - May 2025 - Aug 2025
 - Lake Jackson, TX
-- Authored manuscript *"Trust and Uncertainty Quatification in Machine Learning Models Under Measurement Error"* comparing the difference between frequentist and bayesian approaches in creating "trustworthy" models for noisy (real-world like) simulated data
+- Authored manuscript *"Trust and Uncertainty Quantification in Machine Learning Models Under Measurement Error"* comparing the difference between frequentist and bayesian approaches in creating "trustworthy" models for noisy (real-world like) simulated data
 - Created R application allowing users to automate up to 50% of LCA (Life Cycle Assesment) analysis, estimated to be worth ~15MM annually across Dow
 - Successfully presented literature review and experimental results to both technical and non-technical stakeholders